fniessink/toisto/docs/software.md

 If you add new languages to the built-in files, or create your own JSON files, be sure to check that the language identifiers used are listed in the [IANA language subtag registry](https://www.iana.org/assignments/language-subtag-registry).

+> [!NOTE]
-When using more than two languages is not essential to explain how things work, examples below may contain just two languages.
+> When using more than two languages is not essential to explain how things work, examples below may contain just two languages.

 ### Letter case and punctuation in labels